-Polky Village Band takes you on a musical journey to Poland, the melting pot of Eastern and Central Europe, in which you hear Carpathian, Jewish, Gypsy, Ukrainian, Slovak and Hungarian influences.
+Polky Village Band takes you on a musical journey to Poland, the melting pot of Eastern and Central Europe where you can hear Carpathian, Jewish, Gypsy, Ukrainian, Slovak and Hungarian influences.

-Started in January 2017 by singer and ethnomusicologist Ewelina Ferenc, the band came together through a shared passion for the unique and enigmatic style of Central and Eastern-European folk music.
+Started in January 2017 the band came together through a shared passion for the unique and enigmatic style of Central and Eastern European folk music.
 Here in Toronto, Ewelina met dancer and choreographer Ala Stasiuk.
 They were eager to share the music and dance they learned growing up in Poland with some incredible Canadian musicians.

-Ewelina Ferenc - lead vocal, frame drum, tapan
+Ewelina Ferenc - lead vocal, baraban, Polish frame drum

 Ala Stasiuk - vocals, dance teacher